 Philadelphia’s Vision Zero: A Closer Look

-In Philadelphia, half of traffic-related injuries and fatalities occur on just 12 percent of the city’s streets.
+In Philadelphia, half of traffic-related personal injuries and fatalities occur on just 12 percent of the city’s streets.
 City leaders aim to end that trend, through a project called Vision Zero.

 Sweden developed the Vision Zero concept, adopting it as national policy in 1997.
 Leaders there hoped to eliminate traffic-related deaths though a mix of policy changes, infrastructure improvements, education, and enforcement.
 And while Sweden hasn’t yet reached its goal of zero traffic-related fatalities, the number of those deaths has fallen by 30 percent since Vision Zero began.